Currently being built at ARTERNAL.

 Arternal is an all-in-one complete solution for art galleries, advisors, and art dealers.
 It provides a range of solutions such as a CRM to foster strong client relationships, Smartmail to easily compose and send out personalized emails en masse, inventory management to store artworks and detailed information associated with each artwork, as well as a bespoke invoicing feature for quickly creating invoices to send out to clients.
 This platform streamlines operations for art professionals, making their workflow more efficient and productive.

-A pipeline feature akin to Salesforce and Pipedrive was requested a few times by clients, but was never top priority to build until last fall.
-With the implementation of this amazing new feature, our users would be able to track any sort of deal surrounding an artwork with ease.
-Having each deal displayed as its own individual kanban card helps users visually see where a specific deal is on the pipeline and thus strategize on how to move it to the finish line.
+One of our new clients requested a pipeline kanban board feature to be built within Arternal.
+They said it would be integral to their daily workflow and having something like that built for them would be what they needed to jump onboard with us.
+Clients in the past had expressed the usefulness of such a feature, but it was never our top priority to build until now.
+With the implementation of this expansion, users would be able to track deals surrounding an artwork with ease.
+Having each deal displayed as its individual kanban card helps users visually see where a specific deal is on the pipeline and thus strategize on how to move it to the finish line.

 The kanban board feature introduces users to a more visual way of following the progress of deals.
 And for the client, that means being able to look at a glance and strategize with the team on how to move a deal to the finish line.
 Each column represents a stage; ordered from left to right, they can be coded to change depending on different client needs.
 To add, each kanban card has important information pertaining to that respective deal.
 Information such as artist, artwork, price, and preset tags.
 Overall, with this new feature, clients can better visualize which stage each deal is at and work together to close them.